Unveiling Environmental Sensitivity of Individual Gains in Influence Maximization: Theoretical analysis

 \begin{proof}[Proof of sketch] We defer the detailed proof in Appendix.~\ref{proof_theorem_main}.
 The first reuslt based on $\tau_i>0$ naturally holds.
 It is because the monotonocity and submodularity still hold when each node is attributed with non-negetive weights (\emph{i.e.}, ITE).
 We focus on the second results, when $\tau_i > 0$ is not guaranteed, these two important properties will not further hold.
-We derive new technology to a generalized version of monotonicity and submodularity.
-The core part is the following three claims:
+We derive new technology to a generalized version of weak monotonicity and weak submodularity.